-Wilkerson, Luthmann & Johnson, Ital
+Wilkerson, Littmann & Johnson, Ltd.

-In accordance with Government Auditing Standards, we have also issued a report dated February 7, 2014, on our consideration of the Minnesota Dairy Research and Promotion Council's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated February 10, 2015, on our consideration of the Minnesota Dairy Research and Promotion Council's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Minnesota Dairy Research and Promotion Council's internal control over financial reporting and compliance.